mDIS inside Docker - Part 1

 Installation scripts

-See gitlab repo (opens new window) "mdis-installer".
+See GitLab repo "mdis-installer".

 Update 2022: Scripts are incomplete or outdated.